thatmartinlau/FoodSaver/Progress Reports/Elisabeth_Le_Lesle.md

 discussed the add Bachelor recipes implementation with the front end team as our new class Recipe is based on the previous Ingredient and Fridge classes, i spent time with the server team to understand and use their code

+Session 7:

+Currently focusing on the adding recipes part from the Bachelor aspect: code of the json functions to read JSON from a file (to read the data), to write JSON to a file (this will be used to add the Bachelor recipes from the website into the JSON database) file is temp.json.cpp